 Real World: Why Ratings May Be Flawed.

-A significant problem with range specifications, is that range varies significantly with speed.
-In fact, EV range can vary more with speed than internal combustion engine range does, as internal combustion engine drive trains a less efficient in lower gears.
+A significant second problem with range specifications, is that range varies significantly with speed.
+In fact, EV range can vary more with speed. than internal combustion engine range varies with speed, as internal combustion engine drive trains are less efficient in lower gears.
 So even a highway mileage economy figure will not be of much use if you are travelling at a different speed that the measurement.
 Here is some comparison data from some cars at different speeds.
 I will add more comparisons as I find them:

 - Ioniq 5: